OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.2 Architecture

-The Intel® Media Transport Library leverages DPDK features to implement a highly efficient, real-time, and low-latency media transport stack.
+The Intel® Media Transport Library leverages DPDK features(hugepages, memory pool, thread management) to implement a highly efficient, real-time, and low-latency media transport stack.
 This software-based media transport solution enables deployment on edge and cloud environments using COTS hardware.

 The library introduces a tasklet asynchronous-based scheduler that maximizes CPU resources, making it easy to integrate with various packet processing units and accelerators.